 Have You Created A Recruitment Procedure?

 Think year-round recruitment, as a recruiter would.
 Doing this will help you build a portfolio of people you can call.
-It’s all about never missing out on an opportunity to find the right person.
-Someone mentioned to me that having that constant recruitment attitude can look desperate.
-To me, it depends on how you formulate it: “we are constantly growing, come and join our team to develop your skills” has a positive attitude towards the job on offer.
+Never miss out on an opportunity to find the right person: “we are constantly growing, come and join our team to develop your skills.”

 ” […] every brand has its culture, you know, has its values.
 HC MedSpa is a luxury brand; it’s a very ambitious brand.
 We want to grow; we want to get bigger.
 And at the same time, we don’t compromise.
 You know, we offer a certain standard, a certain quality.
 So we know, when people are interviewed, we have a really in-depth interview process, and we can find out by people’s, when we’re interviewing them, you know, what are their plans, how successful do they want to be?
 Or is this just something that we can feel is a stepping stone or something like that, they’re probably not right for us.
 But if someone walks through the door who’s obviously highly qualified and also has dreams, has targets, has goals, ambition, that’s what we’re looking for.
 That’s the potential that we’re looking for.
 And then we put a lot of development into them that hopefully makes a perfect package all round.”

 – Saad Aslam, Phorest FM Episode 61

 What will this new team member have to do?
 When are they needed?
 Do you have a list of tasks already at hand?
 For instance, if you want someone who can do weekends, but end up interviewing a candidate who doesn’t want to do them, then she/he isn’t the ideal candidate for you.
 Recruiting someone because you’re desperate will never be the right fit for your team.